 The decision made during the CCP Plenary Session in March 1949, which shifted the focus of the revolution from rural areas to urban centers, led to numerous challenges.
 Rather than embracing its rural revolutionary roots, the party criticized rural characteristics and work methods, favoring individuals with urban expertise over those it deemed purely village-born cadres.
 This preference persisted throughout the 1950s, as party doctrine continued to assert that cities would lead villages.
 After the revolution's triumph in 1949, the millions of peasants who had enlisted in the revolutionary army emerged as the primary pool of cadres for the state bureaucracy.
 Having inhabited and thrived in urban administrative hubs, they had forged personal connections while upholding social bonds with their rural kin.
 These connections served as a conduit for rural residents to seek access to opportunities and resources beyond their local spheres.
 The substantial influx of rural laborers into the urban workforce during the 1950s further solidified the social networks linking urban and rural domains.

-"a political party of the working class may overlook the social composition of its membership; that it may neglect to fully utilize all possible conditions to improve its social composition, that is, to increase the proportion of workers among its membership."
+"a political party of the working class may overlook the social composition of its membership; that it may neglect to fully utilize all possible conditions to improve its social composition, that is, to increase the proportion of workers among its membership.""It is clear that party leaders will continue to be uncomfortable as long as this disparity between theory end reality continues."

 Conflicts...

 On Hainan, tensions emerged between communist guerrilla leaders and newly arrived communist cadres.
 By 1951, a wave of "southbound cadres" came to Hainan to replace local leaders, who were perceived to be too lenient toward the island’s landlords and wealthy capitalists due to their local connections.
 This led to growing resentment between the veteran revolutionaries of the Hainan Column and the incoming southbound cadres.
 Many of these new cadres were young urban intellectuals or students dispatched to towns and villages to disrupt the existing local order.
-The conflicts that occurred in Hainan possessed a historical backdrop, as explained by Murray (2011).
+The conflicts that occurred in Hainan possessed a historical backdrop.
 The Hainan Communists were deeply committed to the cause of national revolution, and their struggle had ingrained them within the very fabric of the island.
 Throughout much of their arduous journey, the mainland Communists were unable to provide significant support, prompting the Hainan Column to forge an alliance with the indigenous Li population of the island.
 This alliance proved vital in enabling their survival within the rugged southern interior of Hainan.
 However, when the mainland Communist leadership issued orders in 1946 for the Hainan Column to abandon the island and relocate their forces to Shandong in the north or Vietnam in the southeast, the Hainan command staunchly rejected these directives, deeming them impossible to execute.
 With deep respect, they respectfully refused to comply with the orders, citing the unique circumstances and challenges they faced on the island.
 See also Article 2 In Tianjin, interactions among rural cadres, underground party members, and retained bureaucrats revealed that many rural officials, despite their numerical superiority, initially felt embarrassed and were ultimately sidelined as urban initiatives advanced.

 The distribution of seized goods—houses, cars, and other items—caused significant unease due to its unequal nature.
 City leaders moved into villas by the lakeshore, district leaders received large houses downtown, and privileges like cars, special meals, and personal servants were reserved exclusively for top officials.
 Meanwhile, most southbound cadres lived in conditions worse than those of the old employees who had been retained.
 Additionally, formal occasions often required superiors and subordinates to maintain a polite distance.
 Despite the liberation, the old urban elite continued to lead their lavish lifestyles, which appeared unjustifiably extravagant to the peasant cadres.